chirpy2605/voron/V0/Dragon_Burner/README.md

 - 2022-11-26 Updated ZeroClick mount
 - 2022-11-29 Fixed some geometry issues with the hotend mounts
 - 2022-11-29 Added a Sherpa Mini Mount

+## Release v3:

+- Improved geometry of hotend mounts

+- Moved all hotend mounts to place the nozzle 2mm further forward to match the Mini AfterBurner - You will need to recalculate your Y limits to take advantage of this.
+The change should mean no loss of Y _unless_ banging on the door is an issue

+- Added Sherpa Micro extruder support

+- All hotend mounts have the heatsink thermistor functionality

+-